 While we will consider a variety of charities and community groups, applicants may not be engaged in commercial for-profit activity or religious promotion and proselytization.
 Generally, Altruition favours organizations assisting people in need, the environment, and the arts.
 Altruition places a lesser priority on organizations focused on issue-based advocacy.
 Altruition reserves the right to reject any application.

 If you are providing or co-signing a Letter of Reference attesting to the financial need of a student applicant, please state the length of time of and the capacity in which you know the applicant.

 The purpose of the letter of reference is to provide Altruition with additional insights on the level of financial need of the applicant, which is the primary determinant by which applicants are accepted.
 The description of financial need must include factors beyond general unaffordability, inflation and increasing tuition costs, all of which affect most families in BC.

 In a maximum of one page, describe or confirm your knowledge of the student and their family’s ability to pay post-secondary education costs.
 We are looking for an overview of your understanding of any financial constraints or difficulties that may inhibit the applicant's ability to fulfill his or her post-secondary goals.

-While there is no formal mechanism preventing volunteer organizations from re-applying with Altruition, we i) conduct a review of each new applicant to ensure its primary activities and mandate are aligned with our Terms and Conditions and ii) maintain record of all previously rejected volunteer organization applications.
+While there is no formal mechanism preventing volunteer organizations from re-applying to Altruition, we i) conduct a review of each new applicant to ensure its primary activities and mandate are aligned with our Terms and Conditions and ii) maintain record of all previously rejected volunteer organization applications.